egorner13/Home-Field-Advantage/README.md

 <img width="652" alt="Graph #2" src="https://user-images.githubusercontent.com/73618269/178386146-f57fedaf-a19e-45e9-bfa3-71ce6ab6e615.png">

-Above we see a box-and-whisker plot depicting the total goals scored by a teams in the English Premier League both Home and Away.
+Above we see a box-and-whisker plot depicting the total goals scored by teams in the English Premier League both Home and Away.
 With a higher average, a higher
-25th percentile, and a higher 75th percentile, it appears as though teams generally score more goals at Home compared to Away.
+25th percentile, and a higher 75th percentile, it appears as though teams generally scored more goals at Home compared to Away.

 <img width="649" alt="Graph #3" src="https://user-images.githubusercontent.com/73618269/178386143-e830934d-df88-49cf-99f9-fe0a5a85560f.png">

-Because we've already seen that teams score more goals Home compared to Away, we already know that the average goals allowed Away is greater than at Home.
-However, it's interesting to look at the distribution of data to see how many goals each team allows.
+Because we've already seen that teams scored more goals Home compared to Away, we already know that the average goals allowed Away is greater than at Home.
+However, it's interesting to look at the distribution of data to see how many goals each team allowed.

-At Home, teams generally allow 15-30 goals total, hence why the box-and-whisker plot appears so condensed.
+At Home, teams generally allowed 15-30 goals total, hence why the box-and-whisker plot appears so condensed.
 The 4 teams that didn't fall within this range look like significant outliers in this data.
 Away, the total amount of goals allowed is significantly more spread out.
-However, with a larger IQR and a significantly higher
-75th quartile (25th quartile's being very similar), we can confirm the prior conclusion that generally, more team allow more goals Away than at Home.
+However, with a larger IQR and a significantly higher 75th quartile (25th quartile's being very similar), we can confirm the prior conclusion that generally, teams allowed more goals Away than at Home.

 <img width="653" alt="Graph #4" src="https://user-images.githubusercontent.com/73618269/178386895-e9a58fb9-7e3b-4e93-a932-1fd281fe3da8.png">